 Expect to be in the air for around three hours when you set off on your Malaga holidays, depending on where you're flying from in the UK.
 Onward travel from Malaga Airport is best done either by train, which will take you into the centre of Malaga, as well as onwards down to coast to other resorts, and car hire.
 You can also use coach transfers to the nearby bus station, local buses, taxis and private shuttle buses.

 If you have booked a package holiday to Malaga then it's definitely worth checking whether your transfers are included, or add them if they are at a reasonable cost, as this is the most hassle-free way to start your holiday in Malaga.

 Malaga flights are cheap all year round, but if you want a holiday in Malaga or the Costa del Sol in the peak summer holidays, then you'll have to book well in advance to get the best deal.
-We do occasionally see great value last minute holiday deals to Malaga, and we put these in Real Deals Newsletter, so if you're after some spontaneous travel in 2013 or 2014 then make sure you sign up!
+We do occasionally see great value last minute holiday deals to Malaga, and we put these in our Real Deals Newsletter, so if you're after some spontaneous travel then make sure you sign up!

 When it comes to choosing the accommodation for your holidays to Malaga, one thing is certain, there will be plenty of choice.
 Although to get the best deal you really need to be organised and book ahead.
 There is everything from beach-front hotels to hostels and campsites too.

 The two main areas to stay in are on the beachfront and in the pedestrianized zone in the city centre.
 These are not far from each other, but your decision here should be based on your holiday priorities - whether you want to spend you time mostly on the beach, or mostly wandering the pretty streets and seeing the sights.
 The cheapest accommodation is found in the red light district, which is between the centre and the port - so bear that in mind if you're on a family Malaga holiday on a budget!